JorgeBooz00/CP01-EDGE_COMPUTING/README.md

 1. **Green LED:** This LED will be used to indicate that light conditions are within predefined limits, meaning the environment is suitable for wine storage.

 2. **Yellow LED:** The yellow LED will activate when light intensity reaches warning levels, indicating that environmental conditions are approaching the acceptable limit for wine preservation.
-This alerts operators to check and adjust the environment.
+This alerts operators to check and adjust the environment and active a buzzer for 3seconds.

-3. **Red LED:** When light intensity exceeds acceptable limits, the red LED will activate to indicate a critical problem in the storage environment.
+3. **Red LED:** When light intensity exceeds acceptable limits, the red LED will active a buzzer to indicate a critical problem in the storage environment.
 Immediate intervention is required to prevent damage to the wines.

-Additionally, the system will include a buzzer that will sound for X seconds whenever light intensity reaches the warning level.
+Additionally, the system will include a buzzer that will sound for 3 seconds whenever light intensity reaches the warning level.
 This provides an additional audible alert to draw attention to the situation.
 The buzzer will continue to sound if light intensity remains in the warning state, ensuring it is not overlooked.

 This is the first step in the broader project to monitor wine storage conditions at Vinheria Agnello.
 With the success of this phase, the team plans to expand the system to monitor temperature and humidity, providing comprehensive control over the critical variables affecting wine quality in storage.